“I’m going to write a book.”

 More than a few of them resurface months, a year, even two, three years later, and then they start applying the lessons and then they experience results.

-(Recent example: Pat Maddox, who took our class over 2 years ago, and just recently got his shit together and did very well indeed.)
+(Recent example: Pat Maddox, who took our class, docked around for 2 years, and then finally got his shit together and did very well indeed.)

 As it turns out, there are many things we can do to help our students achieve what they want… but only if they really want to do it.